The Work of the Cross

 Consider the story thus far: The Word of God, He who was with God, He who was God, He who made us took on our form.
 Though He had the spirit without measure, and was not born of adam, thus He was never a slave to sin, in all other ways He was just like us.
-He told us of the good news of the kingdom of God, then was offered up as a sacrifice for our sins.
-To satisfy His own requirement, He suffered for our health – not His own, He bled for our forgiveness – not His, He died to set us free from sin and the law – from which He was already free, and He was buried to save us from the world.
+He told us of the good news of the kingdom of God, then was offered up as the sacrifice for our sins.
+To satisfy His own requirement, He suffered for our health – not His own, He bled for our forgiveness – not His, He died to set us free from sin and the law – from which He was already free, and He was buried to save us from the world - to which He was never enslaved.
 He took the good news to those who had literally died before us, those who He had called before us but had fallen asleep.

 This birth is authorized as a direct result of Jesus having risen from the dead.
 What if He is not risen?
 Could we still still have health as a result of His wounding, be forgiven as a result of His shedding of blood, be free from sin and free from the law as a result of His dying?
+Could we not still benefit from what our LORD Jesus accomplished, had He not risen?
 Not according to Paul.
 The apostle told us that if Jesus is not risen, then our preaching is in vain, our faith is in vain, we are all still in our sins, those who have fallen asleep before us have perished and we are to be most pitied among men (see 1Corinthians 15:12-19).

 Many struggle with this issue of resurrection, thinking we are still waiting to be raised with Him at His coming.
 God has already raised us up with Messiah!
 For any who are still confused, and thinking it is incumbent upon yourselves to try to live a good life so you can be born again in heaven, you have entirely neglected the work of the cross.
 That work is effectual today in our lives because Jesus arose.
 It all went into effect because He already overcame death.

-- He died: Free from Sin and Law
+- He died: to Free us from Sin and Law

-- He was Buried: Saved from the World
+- He was Buried: to Save us from the World

-- He was raised: New Life – the new creation
+- He was raised: for our New Life – the new creation

 Grace and Peace be with you,